thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-an-experiment-from-a-different-repository.md

 > ![NOTE]
 >
-> We have a [tbp.monty_project_template](https://github.com/thousandbrainsproject/tbp.monty_project_template) template repository you can use to quickly use [tbp.monty](https://github.com/thousandbrainsproject/tbp.monty) for your project, prototype, or paper.
+> We have a [tbp.monty_project_template](https://github.com/thousandbrainsproject/tbp.monty_project_template) template repository, so that you can quickly use [tbp.monty](https://github.com/thousandbrainsproject/tbp.monty) for your project, prototype, or paper.

 You have the option of running everything from a single script file.
 The general setup is: